 He continued his piano study into college (where he also studied conducting and music education), and had performed many solo and chamber music recitals by his mid-twenties.
 During his teens and twenties he was also active as a jazz pianist, performing both solo and in small clubs in Tampa and Gainesville, Florida, and in metropolitan New York City.
 In 1992 he began to focus on Renaissance and Baroque repertoire, engaging in private study on recorder with Steve Silverstein (New York Pro Musica, Music For A While) and on lute with Pat O’Brien (Mannes, Juilliard) in New York City.
 From 1996 – 2000 he recorded and performed throughout Florida on lute and recorders as a soloist and as a member of The Tampa Bay Early Music Consort, with Carl Klein, harpsichord and organ, and Theresa Villani, cello and viola da gamba.

 Walter served as Music Director or Performing Arts Director at private schools in New York, Florida, and Nashville 1991 – 2007.
 From 2008 – 2014 he taught at Nashville School of the Arts, Metropolitan Nashville Public Schools’ arts magnet high school, where he successively directed the school’s piano, choral, and orchestral programs.
 Walter holds a Bachelor of Arts degree from Charter Oak State College, Connecticut, and he completed his teacher certifications training at Belmont University in Nashville.
 He is licensed to teach both Vocal and Instrumental Music, grades K – 12, by the State of Tennessee.

 Walter is Conductor Emeritus of Music City Youth Orchestra, which he founded and directed from 2007 – 2012, and he serves on the National Advisory Board of the Sewanee Summer Music Festival.
-As performing musician or ensemble director, he has collaborated or performed with a wide variety of artists over the last three decades including Pete Seeger, Tracy Silverman, Jeff Coffin, Ryan Middagh, The Chieftains, Music City Baroque, The Tampa Bay Master Chorale, The Florida Orchestra, the Jacksonville Symphony, the Nashville Symphony, the Nashville Symphony Chorus, and the Nashville Concerto Orchestra.
+As performing musician or ensemble director, he has collaborated or performed with a wide variety of artists over the last four decades including Pete Seeger, Tracy Silverman, Jeff Coffin, Ryan Middagh, The Chieftains, Music City Baroque, The Tampa Bay Master Chorale, The Florida Orchestra, the Jacksonville Symphony, the Nashville Symphony, the Nashville Symphony Chorus, the Nashville Concerto Orchestra, and the Richmond Symphony.

 Walter maintains memberships in the following organizations: